MSc in Finance - Learning Outcomes

 • develop an up-to-date perspective on both theory and practice in national and international contexts

-• strengthen your ability to keep pace with future developments in financial management including the knowledge of markets, players and instruments
+• strengthen your ability to keep pace with future developments in financial management, including knowledge of financial markets, players, and instruments

-• learn and apply the tools used for financial analysis and decision support in corporations, financial institutions and other organisations
+• learn and apply the tools used for financial analysis and decision-making in corporations, financial institutions and other organisations

-• develop appropriate information search, retrieval and analytical skills in the digital environment
+• develop appropriate information search, retrieval, and analytical skills in a digital environment

-• critically evaluate the rigour and validity of published research and assess its relevance to new situations
+• critically evaluate the rigour and validity of published research and assess its relevance to new scenarios

-• demonstrate ability to apply appropriate research techniques to form their own views on the theory and its application in practice.
+• demonstrate the ability to apply appropriate research techniques to form your own views on the theory and its application in practice.

 Learning outcomes